Bell, Book and Candle: Music

 The film was scored by George Duning, another Columbia veteran who earned praise for his work on From Here to Eternity.
-The main theme melds bongos and violins, evoking elements of the plot; heard during the opening credits, a few staves of "Jingle Bells" are incorporated to set the Christmas tone of the initial action.
+The main theme melds bongos and violins, evoking elements of the plot; heard during the opening credits, a few bars of "Jingle Bells" are incorporated to set the Christmas tone of the initial action.
 Each witch, including Pyewacket the cat, is identified by a musical signature.
 Duning used creative means such as recording sounds and replaying them at high speed to achieve an eerie background effect for the score.

 The soundtrack was released in January 1959 by Colpix (CT-506).
 Most of the recording took place in Munich with Duning conducting the Graunke Symphony Orchestra.
 The segments featuring the Brothers Candoli, who appear in the film playing at the Zodiac Club, were recorded in Hollywood at Columbia; on these tracks, John Williams can be heard on piano.

 Philippe Clay makes a cameo appearance in the film performing "Le Noyé Assassiné" at the Zodiac Club, but this performance is not included on the soundtrack album.
-However, Harkit Records in England (harkitrecords.com) have reissued the soundtrack album as HRKCD 8099 which does include the Phillippe Clay track.
+However, Harkit Records in England (harkitrecords.com) have reissued the soundtrack album as HRKCD 8099 which does include the Philippe Clay track.

 Home media

 The film was released on DVD on March 28, 2000.
 The DVD includes vintage advertising, talent files and the original theatrical trailer.
 It also includes audio and subtitle tracks for English and Spanish, bonus trailers, the open matte full-frame and anamorphic widescreen (102 min.) theatrical cut.
 It was released on blu-ray for the first time as a limited edition of 3000 copies by Twilight Time with an audio track featuring an isolated score on April 10, 2012.
 Bonus features include the trailer in HD as well as two SD retrospectives by Kim Novak.
-It was released again on blu-ray by Sony on January 28, 2020 without the isolated score audio track from the previous release.
+It was released again on blu-ray by Sony on January 28, 2020, without the isolated score audio track from the previous release.
 It does carry over the other features from the previous release while also adding another retrospective from Novak, all presented in HD.